Why Do People Like Ultra Realistic Dildos? (And 4 Fun Ways to Play With Them)

 “Relationship broken, add more people” is a cliche because so many couples try to do it… and it never, ever ends well.

-Sex is a collaboration, a dance.
-Everyone should give and receive pleasure and the goal should be mutual satisfaction for all parties – not just the couple.
 Your threesome buddy may not be a fully fledged member of your ongoing relationship, but they are a fully fledged member of whatever dynamic the three of you are creating together.
-Collaborate to have a sexy time.
-Don’t use them.
+Even if the sex is casual, they are not a life-size sex doll!
+They’re a person with their own wants, needs, desires and feelings, and those deserve to be honoured.

-Check in early and often.
-If you’re not absolutely 1000% sure you have consent for something, ASK.
-“Ruining the mood” is a myth – a good time will never be ruined by checking on consent for something, but it can easily be ruined by overstepping someone’s boundaries.
+Check in with everyone involved early and often, and make enthusiastic and ongoing consent your minimum standard.
+If you’re not absolutely 1000% sure you have consent for something, always ask.
+“Ruining the mood” is a myth.
+A good time will never be ruined by checking on consent, but it can easily be ruined by overstepping someone’s boundaries.

-And of course it should go without saying that no means no, and you should never push someone to do something if they don’t want to.
+I hope it goes without saying that no means no, and you should never push someone to do something if they don’t want to.

-This is absolutely vital.
-Ideally, this discussion should happen while clothes are still on, long before any sex happens, but it can happen in the moment if necessary.
-Everyone should disclose their testing status, their safer-sex protocols, the method(s) of birth control they’re using, and any other relevant information – an allergy to latex, for example.
+Ideally, this discussion should happen while clothes are still on, long before any sex happens, but it can happen in the moment if necessary (for example, if your threesome evolves spontaneously.)

-This is as much your responsibility as a couple as it is the third party’s responsibility!
+Safer sex is at least as much your responsibility as a couple as it is the third party’s responsibility!
+Everyone is responsible for looking out for their own and their intimate partners’ sexual health.

 Will your threesome buddy stay over, or would they prefer to go home afterwards?
 How will they get home safely?
 If they do stay, would they prefer to sleep with you both or in a separate bed?
-(I hereby promise that anyone who stays over at ours after sexy time will get pancakes and your favourite hot beverage in the morning.
-Just, you know, in case it tempts anyone…!)
+What do they like to eat and drink in the morning?
+If they’re going home, would they like you to check in the following day?

-Make sure there’s time afterwards to cuddle, debrief if necessary, and make sure everyone is okay and has everything they need.
+Make sure there’s time to cuddle, debrief if necessary, and make sure everyone is okay and has everything they need after sex.
 Offer, and ask for, reassurance and affection freely as needed.
-Check in with your sexy friend the next day to make sure all is well with them.

-Aaaaand that’s it.
-Follow these tips and, while I can’t guarantee you’ll have an amazing threesome, you’ll be safe in the knowledge that you’re treating your Special Guest Star with the respect, compassion and consideration they deserve.
+And that’s it!
+I can’t guarantee you’ll have an amazing threesome if you follow the tips in this guide, but you’ll be safe in the knowledge that you’re treating your very special guest star with the respect, compassion and consideration they deserve.

 If you enjoyed this post, you can buy me a coffee to say thanks.